uoy-research/stringmol/REFACTOR.md

 Although there are many 'standard' ways to refactor, I've not found any of them to be easy to understand and to get started.
 So this document is going to record what I've tried, what works and what doesn't.

-The first thing I did was ask twitter!

 # Current activity

 - 200811: see github.com/franticspider/TryingTravis for how I'm developing a continuous integration environment.